ZiaRasheedAhmed573/portfolio/README.md

 Master's student in **Global Software Development** at Fulda University of Applied Sciences with **2.5+ years** of professional experience in full-stack development.
 Specializing in **React**, **Redux**, and **Spring Boot** applications with a focus on building scalable, user-centric web solutions.

-Currently based in **Germany** and available for full-time positions in **Düsseldorf** and surrounding areas.
+Currently based in **Germany** and available for working student positions.

 ### 🎯 Core Expertise
-- Advanced React.js & Redux state management
+- Advanced React.js, Redux & Zustand state management
 - Component-based architecture & reusable design patterns
 - TypeScript, ES6+, and modern JavaScript
 - Responsive UI with Material-UI, SCSS, Tailwind